 It is only in the event of further market growth, large-scale adoption by retail and institutional investors, banks, and other market players would a potential threat be expected.

-The high volatility of the market value for crypto assets, however, would mean that cryptocurrencies will for a long time play second fiddle to the traditional financial system regarding transaction volume.
+The high volatility of the market value for crypto assets, however, would mean that cryptocurrencies will for a long time played second fiddle to the traditional financial system regarding transaction volume.

 In fact, it would take consecutive cryptocurrency value spikes, like that which sent the value of bitcoin to over $20,000 in 2017 for virtual currencies to upset existing financial systems.